-- The bustling cities, the diplomatic relationship it has with its neighboring countries, low crime rate, and a strong economy makes this country one of the safest and most beautiful places to live in.
+- The bustling cities, the diplomatic relationship it has with its neighboring countries, low crime rate, and a strong economy make this country one of the safest and most beautiful places to live in.

-- Canada is the 2nd largest country in the world and 20.6% of its total population comprises of foreign nationals.
-Not to mention, it is claimed to have the highest immigrants rate per capita in the world.
+- Canada is the 2nd largest country in the world and 20.6% of its total population comprises foreign nationals.
+Not to mention, it is claimed to have the highest immigrant rate per capita in the world.
 Though this factor alone is more than enough to call it the safest country in the world, it has a lot more other lucrative factors.
 Read on.

 - The healthcare system in Canada is highly commendable.
 It offers “universal public health Insurance” to all citizens and permanent residents at very cheap prices.
 By using this Medicare, one can have access to the universally high standard treatments at both private and public hospitals.